hugo-school/iy453-coursework-T0475429/453HugoReport.md

 #stat the story

+#introduction

-OUTPUT"introduction the story and tell them how to play
+OUTPUT"introduction the story and tell them how to play"

+OUTPIT"PLS ENTER 1 OR 2 TO PLAY THE GAMES"

-#Ask user select the number
+#user select the number 1

-OUTPUT"enter the number 1 or 2"
+OUTPUT"you select number 1 "

 numOption <- USERINPUT